• Skip to primary navigation

 Walk Over Oobleck

-Set up a giant tray of oobleck and see if your guests dare walk across.
-I’d recommend doing this in the garden as it’s pretty messy, but worth it!
+Set up a giant tray of oobleck and see if the party guests dare walk across.
+I’d recommend doing this in the garden as it’s messy but worth it, and a memorable party activity.

 Giant oobleck tray - messy science for kids

-This one is sure to be a crowd pleaser.
-Drop a couple of mentos into a bottle of coke and stand back!
-Children can experiment to see if it works with diet drinks or different sweets?
+This one is sure to be a crowd-pleaser and a great activity to start or end a party.
+Drop a couple of Mentos into a bottle of Cola and stand back!
+Children can experiment to see whether it works with diet drinks or sweets.

-You could also use lots of different coloured fizzy drinks and make an erupting rainbow.
+Another idea is to use different coloured fizzy drinks to make an erupting rainbow.

-The trick with the coke and mento reaction is to drop the mento in the coke as soon as the lid is removed.
-The longer the gap between the lid coming off and the mento dropping in the less impressive the eruption.
+The trick with the coka and mento reaction is to drop the mento in the bottle as soon as the lid is removed.
+The longer the gap between the lid coming off and the mento dropping in, the less impressive the eruption.

 Absorbing sugar cubes

-This sugar cube activity is super simple, easy to explain and very hands on.
-Just add some coloured water to a plate or bowl and have different materials on hand to investigate whether they stop the sugar cubes absorbing the water.
+This sugar cube activity is super simple, easy to explain and very hands-on.
+Add some coloured water to a plate or bowl and have different materials on hand to investigate whether they stop the sugar cubes from absorbing the water.

 science with sugar cubes - cool science experiments for kids